 He will weigh between 40 and 90 pounds, and he will measure up to 28 inches in height, from paw to shoulder.
 It is likely that he will inherit the Husky’s fluffy exterior, and as such he will be a moderate to heavy shedder all year round.

 Breeds: Doberman Pinscher & Bloodhound

 The Bloodman will inherit his Bloodhound parent’s nose, so he should never be let off the leash for you may never get him back.
-When his nose is not attached to the ground he is one of the most laid back guys on this list.
-His docility and gentleness means that he is suited to families with older children, however due to his heavy stature he is not suited to families with younger children.
+When his nose is not attached to the ground he is one of the most laid-back guys on this list.
+His docility and gentleness mean that he is suited to families with older children.
+However, due to his heavy stature, he is not suited to families with younger children.
 He will be protective, but it is likely that after a few minutes of patrolling he will be back to sunbathing in the garden.

 The Bloodman will weigh between 70 and 100 pounds, he will tend to have excess or loose skin, and he will measure around 25 to 27 inches in height.
 With his parent’s having similar black and brown colors and markings, he will be a mixture of them both.

-The Doberman is a wonderful dog in his own right, but with plenty of designer Doberman choices you are now spoilt for choice.
-All the mixes will need to be placed with a family that not only has room for him, but also able to train and socialize him to ensure that he doesn’t become too overprotective, as well as the time to spend cuddling him for a few hours in the evening.
+The Doberman is a wonderful dog in his own right, but with plenty of designer Doberman choices you are now spoiled for choice.
+All the mixes will need to be placed with a family that not only has room for him to run but is also able to train and socialize him to ensure that he doesn’t become too overprotective, as well as the time to spend cuddling him for a few hours in the evening.
 Overall, the Doberman Pinscher and all of his mixed puppies are beautiful dogs, all with their own unique twist.